theJasonJones/Accessibility-Auditor/README.md

 # Accessibility-Auditor

-Node/React application that scraps a webpage and generate an accessibility report.
+Node/React application that scrapes a webpage and generates an accessibility report.

 **To use:**